gbeckers/sound/doc/index.rst

 average music song, but they do matter in science and other applications.
 *Sound* is intended to solve this problem.

-In its simplest form, *Sound* work with (collections of) normal audio files.
+In its simplest use case, *Sound* works with (collections of) normal audio files.
 However it improves their usefulness by organizing important metadata in separate text-based files.
 For more heavy-duty work, *Sound* works with `Darr <https://darr.readthedocs.io/en/latest>`__-based data, which is a format